High order universal portfolios: Motivation and literature review

 It is thus clear that the universal portfolio can provide interesting insights into investing strategies; given its importance, it is then natural to see the universal portfolio as a kind of synthetic asset (to be added to the same market as the primary assets used to build it) in the same vein as market indices and associated ETFs are nowadays an important instruments for market gauging.
-For a general set of market assets $\Mcal$ denote by $UP(\Mcal)$ the universal portfolio associated to $\Mcal$.
+For a general set of market assets $\Mcal$ denote by $UP(\Mcal)$, denoted in the following $UP^1(\Mcal)$, the universal portfolio associated to $\Mcal$\footnote{When there is no ambiguity we will also denote it by $UP(\Mcal)$.}.
 A natural question is what happens if we add $UP(\Mcal)$ to the market $\Mcal$.
-One can define recursively the universal portfolio $UP^2(\Mcal)$ as the universal portfolio of the market $\Mcal$ to which we add the synthetic asset $UP(\Mcal)$~: $UP^2(\Mcal):= UP(\Mcal \cup \{UP(\Mcal) \})$ ; this procedure can be continued recursively~: $UP^3:= UP(\Mcal \cup \{UP(\Mcal)\} \cup \{UP^1(\Mcal)\})$ and so on.
-As a matter of vocabulary, we will call such portfolios 'high order universal portfolios', abbreviated HOUP.
-Several questions are now in order : \begin{itemize} \item do $UP^2(\Mcal)$, $UP^3(\Mcal)$ bring anything new with respect to $UP^1(\Mcal)$ i.e., are they different from $UP^1(\Mcal)$? \item if we iterate this construction $\ell$ times resulting in the $\ell$-th order $UP^n(\Mcal)$ portfolio, how does its performance compares with that of $UP^1(\Mcal)$ ? \end{itemize} The purpose of this paper is to answer such questions.
-The outline of the work is the following~: in section~\ref{sec:notations} we introduce formally the high order universal portfolios followed in section~\ref{sec:theory} by some theoretical results.
+One can define recursively the universal portfolio $UP^2(\Mcal)$ as the universal portfolio of the market $\Mcal$ to which we add the synthetic asset $UP(\Mcal)$~: $UP^2(\Mcal):= UP(\Mcal \cup \{UP(\Mcal) \})$ ; this procedure can be continued recursively~: $UP^3:= UP(\Mcal \cup \{UP(\Mcal)\} \cup \{UP^2(\Mcal)\})$ and so on.
+As a matter of vocabulary, we will call such portfolios ``high order universal portfolios'', abbreviated HOUP.
+Several questions are now in order : \begin{itemize} \item do $UP^2(\Mcal)$, $UP^3(\Mcal)$ bring anything new with respect to $UP^1(\Mcal)$ i.e., are they different from $UP^1(\Mcal)$? \item if we iterate this construction $\ell$ times resulting in the $\ell$-th order $UP^\ell(\Mcal)$ portfolio, how does its performance compares with that of $UP^1(\Mcal)$ ? \end{itemize} The purpose of this paper is to answer such questions.
+The outline of the work is the following~: in section~\ref{sec:notations} we introduce formally the high order universal portfolios followed in section~\ref{sec:theory} by some theoretical results showing that the HOUP indeed differs from standard UP.
+We continue in section \ref{sec:theortical_cont_time} with additional perturbative continuous time results about the Sharpe ratio of the HOUP compared with plain UP.
 In section~\ref{sec:numerical} we present the performance of the HOUPs on several benchmarks from the literature followed in section~\ref{sec:conclusion} by concluding remarks.